Ever wish you could jump right into a software development project without first creating a product requirements document?

-Your first step in writing doesn’t even involve writing.
+Your first step in writing a software development product requirements document doesn’t even involve writing.
 Well, it does, but not in the way you might think.
 You’ll need to call together all your project stakeholders and solicit their input, taking copious notes all the while.

 Only after the fact will you begin to separate the wheat from the chaff — and then give structure to the wheat.
 Which brings us to our next step.